Rock Radio Heaven (U-V-W)

 Stations: KDKA, KDKA-TV, WWSW Pittsburgh

-Notes: Originally from Uniontown, Pa.
+Notes: Originally from Uniontown, Pennsylvania.
 Williams did weekly countdown show on Monday nights during his 1960-69 stay at KDKA.
 He did the last-ever all-night music show at KDKA in the summer of 1969.
 After leaving KDKA, Williams managed an ice cream parlour in the South Hills section of Pittsburgh.
 Died of a heart attack at the age of 51.

 MIKE WILLIAMS